Emotions

 and hormones might be misunderstood and misdiagnosed.

-Autoimmunity is the system of immune responses of an
+Autoimmunity is the system of

 organism against its own healthy cells and tissues.